FirelightWP/easy-fancybox/readme.txt

 == Known Issues ==

+= Plugin conflicts =

+- By default **Google Analytics for WordPress** converts links like `href="#anyID"` to `href="http://yoursite.url/page/#anyID"`, disabling inline content shown in FancyBox.
+- A conflict with the **WordPress Amazon Associate** plugin as been reported.
+A script provided by Amazon and the FancyBox script are incompatible.
+Disabling _Product Preview_ in the **WP - Amazon > Settings** page should work around the issue.
-- There is a conflict between the WP Slimstat plugin and the Easy FancyBox script for YouTube url conversion.
+- There is a conflict between the **WP Slimstat** plugin and the Easy FancyBox script for YouTube url conversion.
 When clicking a Youtube link, the movie opens in an overlay as it is supposed to but immediately after that, the complete page gets redirected to the original YouTube page.
 Adding a `class="noslimstat"` to the link is reported to work around the issue.
-- In FancyBox 1.3.3 there is a problem with image stretching in the Google Chrome browser.
-This is worked around in Easy FancyBox 1.3.3.4.2 by disabling the autoDimensions feature.
-Since version 1.3.4, this has been resolved.
+- When using **WP-Minify**, the javascript files like `fancybox/jquery.fancybox-X.X.X.pack.js` and others need to be excluded from minification.

+= Other =

+- When showing an iframe as inline content in FancyBox, the iframe will become blank after opening and closing it.
+The solution is to link directly to the iframe source and use `class="fancybox-iframe"` instead.
 - Embedded flash content that has no wmode or wmode 'window', is displayed above the overlay and other javascript rendered content like dropdown menus.
-WordPress does NOT check for missing wmode in oEmbed generated Auto-embeds.
+WordPress does NOT check for missing wmode in oEmbed generated embed code.
 Since version 1.3.4.5, the missing wmode is added by this plugin for WP (auto-)embeds but not for other user-embedded content.
-Please make sure you set the wmode parameter to 'opaque' (best) or 'transparent' (only when you need transparency) for your embedded content.
+Please make sure you set the wmode parameter to 'opaque' (best performance) or 'transparent' (only when you need transparency) for your embedded content.
-- When using WP-Minify, the javascript files like `fancybox/jquery.fancybox-X.X.X.pack.js` and others need to be excluded from minification.

 == Trouble Shooting ==